curiousmarkingsco/messaged/README.md

 The author would personally recommend against using this Gem if your Rails application is not built for Turbo Rails.

 As seen on PalmerTrolls on YouTube!
+Watch on YouTube:

 [![Video of Ben Palmer using `messaged` through a prank website](https://img.youtube.com/vi/5cDe5vkq9cs/0.jpg)](https://www.youtube.com/watch?v=5cDe5vkq9cs)